Analytic philosophy: Frege

-Gottlob Frege (1848–1925) was a German geometry professor at the University of Jena who is understood as the father of analytic philosophy.
-Frege proved influential as a philosopher of mathematics in Germany at the beginning of the 20th century.
-He advocated logicism, the project of reducing arithmetic to pure logic.
+Gottlob Frege was a German geometry professor at the University of Jena, logician, and philosopher who is understood as the father of analytic philosophy.
+He advocated logicism, the project of reducing arithmetic to pure logic, supporting Leibniz and opposing Kant in the philosophy of mathematics.

 Logic

-As a result of his logicist project, Frege developed predicate logic in his book Begriffsschrift (English: Concept-script, 1879), which allowed for a much greater range of sentences to be parsed into logical form than was possible using the ancient Aristotelian logic.
+Frege developed modern, mathematical and predicate logic with quantifiers in his book Begriffsschrift (English: Concept-script, 1879).
+Frege unified the two strains of ancient logic: Aristotelian and Stoic; allowing for a much greater range of sentences to be parsed into logical form.
+(Note: He has even been accused of plagiarizing the Stoic logic.)
 An example of this is the problem of multiple generality.
-Frege also unified the two strains of ancient logic: Aristotelian and Stoic.
-(Note: He has even been accused of plagiarizing the Stoic logic.)

 Number

-Neo-Kantianism dominated the late 19th century in German philosophy.
-Edmund Husserl's 1891 book Philosophie der Arithmetik argued that the concept of the cardinal number derived from psychical acts of grouping objects and counting them.

-In contrast to this "psychologism", Frege in The Foundations of Arithmetic (1884) and The Basic Laws of Arithmetic (Grundgesetze der Arithmetik, 1893–1903), argued that mathematics and logic have their own public objects, independent of the private judgments or mental states of individual mathematicians and logicians.
+Neo-Kantianism dominated the late nineteenth century in German philosophy.
+Husserl's book Philosophie der Arithmetik (1891) argued the concept of a cardinal number derived from mental acts of grouping objects and counting them.
+In contrast to this "psychologism", Frege, in The Foundations of Arithmetic (1884) and The Basic Laws of Arithmetic (Grundgesetze der Arithmetik, 1893–1903), argued that mathematics and logic have their own public objects, independent of one's private judgments or mental states.
 Following Frege, the logicists tended to advocate a kind of mathematical Platonism.

+The modern study of set theory was initiated by the German mathematicians Richard Dedekind and Georg Cantor.
+Italian mathematician Giuseppe Peano simplified Dedekind's work to systematize mathematics with Peano arithmetic.
+Frege extended this work in an attempt to reduce arithmetic to logic, developing naive set theory and a set-theoretic definition of natural numbers.

 Language

-Frege also proved influential in the philosophy of language and analytic philosophy's interest in meaning.
-Michael Dummett traces the linguistic turn to Frege's Foundations of Arithmetic and his context principle.
+Frege also proved influential in the philosophy of language.
+Dummett traces the linguistic turn to Frege's Foundations of Arithmetic and his context principle.
+Frege writes "never ... ask for the meaning of a word in isolation, but only in the context of a proposition."
+As Dummett explains, in order to answer a Kantian question, "How are numbers given to us, granted that we have no idea or intuition of them?", Frege finds the solution in defining "the sense of a proposition in which a number word occurs."
+Thus a problem, traditionally solved along idealist lines, is instead solved along linguistic ones.